julienokumu/100DaysOfGPUProgramming/README.md

 **Day 86: Bitonic Sort Cuda Kernel
 - learnt abit about sorting algorithms and wrote a bitonic sort kernel in CUDA
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-**Day 85**: Vector Add Kernel in Triton
+**Day 87**: Rainbow Table Kernel in CUDA
-- learnt ho wto write a vector add kernel in triton
+- learnt how to write a rainbow table kernel in CUDA
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------